frederikgramkortegaard/sanitara/README.md

 --ensemble       # Takes the mean of every metric, if the resulting
                  # value is >= 0.5, the domain will be disallowed.

---allow-requests # Used to allow a user to request access from
+--(allow or disallow)-requests # Used to allow a user to request access from
                  # whoever is listed as the administrator
                  # using SMS or the online GUI
 ```